cregox/cregox.github.io/drafts/maps.md

 - list of points on a map sharing only works on a second app (my maps) but not even with a google account can everyone contribute with it easily. it just doesn't offer this functionality. almost any alternative app at least offer easy file sharing, such as map marker.

-my current workflow depends on what answer i want from a map, but basically i channel everything through map marker (to keep a good list backup) at some point. and never do i stop or rely only on google maps. a lot of times it's slower, sometimes it's faster, but it's always safer and more sustainable.
+my current workflow depends on what answer i want from a map, but basically i channel everything through map marker (to keep a good list backup) at some point. and never do i stop or rely only on google maps. a lot of times the alternatives are slower, sometimes they're faster, but they're always safer (both physically and data wise) and more sustainable.

-so, using a combination of 3 apps there (osmand, map marker and guru) i can almost get the same working experience, with many advantages and much more reliably! they're all not the ideal kind of free either, but they are so much closer to it. if you got the patience to start moving away now, i highly recommend you do!
+so, **using a combination of 3 apps there (osmand, map marker and guru) i can almost get the same working experience, with many advantages and much more reliably**! they're not the ideal kind of [[free](/free)] either, but they are so much closer to it. if you got the patience to start moving away now, i highly recommend doing it!